HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - test this
     - standardize SymbolsH
       - ideally via a methodology
+        - 🈵 - could this be a clipboard effect?
+        - try searching for these symbols
     - test via DiggoH
 - more integration of CPT seems beneficial to my workflows
 - DiigoH & ./Wiki's neeeds further integration